West Coast Railways Disability Policy

 In the event of the failure of any of our services, we will ensure that suitable accessible onwards transport will be available if required by any passengers with disabilities on the service.

-Every WCR train has a steward allocated to each coach, the steward is there specifically to offer assistance to passengers getting on and off the train and to help with locating allocated seats.
+Every WCRC train has a steward allocated to each coach.
+The steward is there specifically to offer assistance to passengers getting on and off the train and to help with locating allocated seats.

 Passengers with disabilities are encouraged to identify themselves to the Train Guard or Coach Stewards